akhenry/openmct-yamcs/README.md

 ### Testing

-This project is using the openmct-e2e-as-a-dependency model.
-For getting started with our tests, please see [our README](./tests/README.md)
+This project utilizes the Open MCT end-to-end testing framework package `@openmct/e2e`.
+To get started with our tests, please refer to [our README](./tests/README.md).

 Each PR is tested for compatibility with YAMCS QuickStart as well as the latest version of Open MCT using GitHub Actions.